You are viewing: 2024/25 version

 • 5.
 If it is the opinion of the examiners that the work done by a candidate, while not of sufficient merit to qualify for the degree of M.Phil., is nevertheless of sufficient merit to qualify for the Degree of Master of Studies in Modern Languages, the candidate shall be given the option of re-sitting the M.Phil. examination under the appropriate regulation, or of being granted permission to supplicate for the Degree of Master of Studies.

 • 6.
-In the case of re-submission, candidates shall be required to submit all the material by noon of the final Monday of September following their first examination.
+In order to pass the degree, a student must pass all its assessed components.
+A candidate who has failed to satisfy the examiners in any one of the examinations may enter again for that examination and will be required to submit new assessment material for the relevant component(s) by noon of the final Monday of September following their first examination.
 Candidates may resubmit on one occasion only.